MrRobot420/MrRobot420/README.md

 - 🔭 I’m currently working on automating things with python and Chat GPT.
 - 🌱 I’m currently learning Terraform.
 - 👯 I’m interested to collaborate on everything related to fastapi or next.js.
-- 💬 Ask me about Python, TypeScript, Node.js, Google Cloud Platform.
+- 💬 Ask me about Python, TypeScript, React.js, shad/cn or the Google Cloud Platform.
 - 👨🏻‍💻 You can reach me here: supreme.programming@gmail.com
-- 😄 Pronouns: Mister
+- 😄 Pronouns: Mista
 - ⚡ Fun fact: I love the Mr. Robot TV Series.
 - 📘 My Blog: <a href="https://blog.supreme-programming.com/">Supreme Programming Blog</a>